GeoscienceAustralia/vaws/docs/source/ch03_input.rst

-    debris_radius, Radius, radius (in metre) of debris sources from the modelled house debris_angle, Angle, included angle (in degree) of the sector in which debris sources exist source_items, Source items, number of debris items per debris sources flight_time_mean, Flight time mean, mean flight time of debris items flight_time_stddev, Flight time std, standard deviation of flight time of debris items staggered_sources, Staggered sources, "if True then staggered sources are used.
+    debris_radius, Radius, radius (in metre) of debris sources from the modelled house debris_angle, Angle, included angle (in degree) of the sector in which debris sources exist source_items, Source items, number of debris items per debris sources boundary_radius, Boundary, radius (in metre) of boundary for debris impact assessment flight_time_mean, Flight time mean, mean flight time of debris items flight_time_stddev, Flight time std, standard deviation of flight time of debris items staggered_sources, Staggered sources, "if True then staggered sources are used.
 Otherwise, a grid pattern of debris sources are used."